BurdetteLamar/markdown_helper/README.md

 #### Markdown

-Markdown text is included unadorned.
-Most often, markdown text is markdown to be rendered as part of the markdown page.
+Markdown text is included unadorned, and will be processed on GitHub as markdown.

 The markdown text is itself scanned for nested includes.